Shorter shopping season means a more intense scramble

 NEW YORK (AP) — The mad scramble between Thanksgiving and Christmas just got six days shorter.

 Black Friday once again kicks off the start of the holiday shopping season.
-But it will be the shortest season since 2013 because of Thanksgiving falling on the fourth Thursday in November — the latest possible date it can be, with six fewer days than last year.
+But with six fewer days than last year, it will be the shortest season since 2013 because Thanksgiving fell on the fourth Thursday in November — the latest possible date it could be.
 That means customers will have less time to shop and retailers will have less time to woo them.

 Adobe Analytics predicts a loss of $1 billion in online revenue from a shortened season.
 Still, it expects online sales will reach $143.7 billion, up 14.1% from last year's holiday season